GAM-team/GAM/docs/Reports.md

 Limit the total number of activites.
 * `maxactivities <Number>`

+Limit the  number of events per activity; this only applies when `countsonly` is False.
+* `maxevents <Number>`

 Limit the number of activities downloaded per API call; infrequently used.
 * `maxresults <Number>`

+Setting options `maxactivities 1 maxevents 1 maxresults 1` can be used to as efficiently as possible show the most recent activity/event; this can be useful when reporting drive activity for individual drive files.

 Add additional columns of data from the command line to the output.
 * `addcsvdata <FieldName> <String>`